creeper5820/dotfile/README.md

 # you can get the id use this
 xinput list | grep "Touchpad" | awk -F"id=" {'print substr($2,0,2)'}

+# on thinkpad t480, the touchpad is named with "Synaptics"
 ```

 ## screenshot